cre-eledia/pycrypto/README.md

 ## Description

 This is a simple python GUI application that helps you keeping track of a crypto currency portfolio.
-It uses the CapCoin API to get the latest prices of the coins and calculates the total value of your portfolio.
+It uses the CoinMarketCap API to get the latest prices of the coins and calculates the total value of your portfolio.

 ## Installation